Jeltr0n/Retro-Overlays/README.md

 ![prototype2](https://user-images.githubusercontent.com/70062490/231170138-b5b67517-9885-44d5-b51c-0b65d0dbb96d.png)

 Please note that the 'GB-Pocket' gambatte palette requires Onion 4.2 beta 4 or later

+This GP one is based on the work of @creamydips

 **Quick Menu**
 - Core Options